syncweek-react-aad/react-aad/sample/README.md

     REACT_APP_AUTHORITY=<authority url (optional)>
     ```
 4. Run the sample application `npm start`
-   - Please note, this creates a symlink.
-You may need to run `sudo npm start` on Mac/Linux.

 The sample site should launch in a Web browser at `http://localhost:3000`.